Skip to main content

 Report Status

-• Label – this column shows the value of any label that a Data Owner has applied to the item.
+• Label – this column shows the value of any label a Data Owner has applied to the item.
 If the value 'No Action' indicates that the item is in its original state and has not been marked with any disposition action.

 • Label Status – "New" indicates the item has not been reviewed, "Set" means the Data Owner has specifically assigned a status